NodeBE4/opinion/_posts/2022-01-31-theoryofdoom.md

 ----- __66.3__ -----2022-02-04 11:00:01+08:00:

 I assume you saw the Kaiser Family Foundation's meta-analysis relating to the efficacy of lockdowns, right?

+----- __66.4__ -----2022-02-04 13:17:35+08:00:

+> Even so, under the current leadership the CDC will never change its mask guidance

+The CDC has changed its position on masks no less than four times that I can count:

+1. No masks at all, because they initially and correctly acknowledged COVID was airborne and they made no difference at all;
+2. Actually wear masks, because we think maybe COVID is also spread by respiratory droplets too and that might be the primary mode of transmission;
+3. Only wear masks if you're not vaccinated, because if you're vaccinated you can't transmit the virus; and
+4. All must wear masks, regardless of whether you're vaccinated because you can still transmit.

+Except COVID never stopped being airborne and primarily transmitted through inhalation of aerosolized viral material.

+----- __66.5__ -----2022-02-04 13:18:11+08:00:

+Yep, that's the one.

+----- __66.6__ -----2022-02-04 13:28:43+08:00:

+This really is a time for choosing.
+Centralized, top-down rule or decision making fails without exception.
+It inevitably results in rule by incompetent technocrats and is sustained by propagandists and tyranny.

+Decentralization, scaled/flat decision making and maximizing autonomy are the only ways to move forward.
+For some strange reason, people understand this when we're talking about blockchains, cryptocurrency, fintech and etc.

+Some may be shocked to learn this, but it turns out that a set of folks figured out how to apply this radical idea of decentralization to government a few hundred years ago.
+They even had the good sense to memorialize it, in some antiquated document people seem to have forgotten about in the wake of the current emergency.
+Just like they seemed to have forgotten about it all the other emergencies.
+But hey, never let a crisis go to waste.